MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 ## Drilling Out Holes

-To make some features printable without support, some holes are printed with a sacrificial floor.
+To make some features printable without support, some features are printed with a sacrificial floor.
 These parts will need to be drilled and or cut out before use.

 ## T-Nuts Application